 Although continuing to take conventional photos, I understood how contemplative photography was a completely different way of seeing and wished to learn more.
 This led to me contacting Hèlen Vink, and going on her Miksang courses a few years later.

 I never owned a camera or took a photograph until deciding to study Miksang in 2017.
 Richard took beautiful photos of all the amazing places we visited – landscapes, birds, animals, architecture.
 So there seemed no reason for me to try to do the same.
 But when Richard showed me one of Hèlen’s blogs, her description of using Miksang as a way of ‘clear seeing’ resonated with me and I saw the connection with the spiritual path that I was following.
-Previously, my spiritual teacher, Rupert Spira, had said to me ‘can’t you find something more creative to do with your time?’
+Previously, Rupert Spira, an artist and teacher in the non-dual tradition, had suggested that I find something more creative to do with my time.
 I immediately felt that Miksang was a possibility.
 The later stages of Rupert’s teaching involve expressing, sharing and celebrating one’s deepest love and understanding with others.
 Miksang is a perfect way of doing that for one who has never developed other artistic skills.
 In comparison with other art forms such as painting, sculpture, or music, the level of technical skill required is minimal, using today’s digital camera equipment.
 And Miksang has the added advantage that it is based on ‘true perception’ of the world around us, before the mind leaps in with judgements and analysis of what is seen.
 In that regard it is very similar to Rupert’s teaching:

 “It is our exclusive interest in objects that gives them their apparently independent reality.
 When attention shifts from the seen object to pure seeing, the apparently separate reality of the object disappears and its true reality – the light of pure Knowing – shines.”
 (Rupert Spira)